The Current State of AI Hiring Regulation

 ❌ Pitfall 3: No alternative process

-❌ Pitfall 4: Ignoring the disability angle
+❌ Pitfall 4: Ignoring disability

 ❌ Pitfall 5: "Set it and forget it" audits